God knows your pain.

 Your name is engraved on the palm of his hand.

-Yeah, right.
+Yes, right.
 I’m sure.
-And I’d grimace and hug and nod my way through dozens of these well intended and kind encouragements.
+And I’d hug, nod and grimace my way through these and dozens of similar sympathetic and kind encouragements.

 Then I’d walk away from my would-be-comforters thinking, You’ll never know.
 You can’t understand my pain.